What is the true cost of growing older in America?

 - A customizable economic security advocacy fact sheet that can be used for education and outreach.

-On April 26, 2017, NCOA will present a webinar with UMass Boston on the Elder Index and how to use it.
-The webinar will feature testimonials from organizations/states that have incorporated the Index into their aging services programs and policies.
+On April 26, 2017, NCOA hosted a webinar with UMass Boston on the Elder Index and how to use it.
+The webinar featured testimonials from organizations/states that have incorporated the Index into their aging services programs and policies.
+Access the webinar recording and download the slides.

 Highlights from the 2016 Index